• Home

 That moment changed me.
 I originally began volunteering because I thought it would look good on college applications.
 But by the end, it taught me something far more valuable: the difference I could make in a young person’s life just by caring and being consistent.
 Edwin might remember me as the tutor who brought him cookies, but I will always remember him as the student who taught me to appreciate the small things and to never underestimate how much simply believing in someone can matter.

-Copyright © 2025 Baked Tales - All Rights Reserved.
+Copyright © 2026 Baked Tales - Todos los derechos reservados.